 The United States of America celebrates National Hispanic Heritage Month, acknowledging the aforementioned American Latinx histories and cultures.
 While Spanish-speaking countries may also have their own celebrations, the national holiday is recognized under United States law.

-While many foods, customs and Spanish dialects overlap, no two hispanic countries are the same.
+While many foods, customs, and Spanish dialects overlap, no two Hispanic countries are the same.
 Therefore, the best way to recognize and celebrate Latinx culture is to immerse yourself in it.
-You can visit Hispanic mom-and-pop shops in your area to try some authentic dishes or listen out for Celia Cruz's "¡Azucar!" in one of her top-charting salsa hits.
-You can even attend a fun social event — say a beginner's bachata class — to learn how to dance the four-count step.

-Even more important than celebrating Latinx culture this month, is advocating for hispanic communities, their families and the overall well-being of Latinxs year round.
-You can show your activism by fighting back against ICE, familiarize yourself with Latinx current events like the protests in Puerto Rico or learn about the American Dream and Promise Act of 2019 which "cancels and prohibits removal proceedings against certain aliens and provides such aliens with a path toward permanent resident status."
+Even more important than celebrating Latinx culture this month, is advocating for Hispanic communities, their families, and the overall well-being of Latinxs year round.
+You can show your activism by fighting back against ICE, familiarize yourself with Latinx current events, or learn about the American Dream and Promise Act of 2019 which "cancels and prohibits removal proceedings against certain aliens and provides such aliens with a path toward permanent resident status."

 There are tons of local Hispanic Heritage Months events going on from parades to concerts to restaurant specials.
 Check out your local city's site and/or reach out to the municipality board to find out what events are happening in your area.